 Camille Aubry is a French graphic artist based in Bristol.
 She graduated as an architect in Paris before completing an MA in Illustration at Camberwell College of Arts.

-Camille creates illustration, cartoons and comic books.
-Through her artwork she likes to document stories of activism, whether they are born in the streets or at home, in the social unit of the family.
-Her on-going graphic novel A Journey to Motherhood was longlisted in both 2018 and 2019 for the Laydeez Do Comics Prize.
-She also has 10 years of graphic communication experience, art directing concept design pitches and creating marketing materials for architects and interior designers.
+Through her illustrations and cartoons Camille likes to tell stories of activism, whether they are born in the streets or at home, in the social unit of the family.
+Her on-going graphic novel A Journey to Motherhood was longlisted in both 2018 and 2019 for the Laydeez Do Comics Award and is currently being published as a blog series by Graphic Medicine.